Command: Transition Rate (56)

 This command enables position axis transitions and defines the speed and acceleration of the transition.
 This command does not start any motion.
 Rather, it will apply when certain motion commands are issued to the axis.
 If you need transitions on a pressure/force axis, see the Transition Rate (Prs/Frc) (64) command.

 Transitions are useful for starting certain types of motion even though the axis is not at the correct starting point.
-For example, the Sine Start (72), Curve Start (86), Curve Start Advanced (88) and Gear Absolute (25) commands normally require that the axis be at the correct starting point.
+For example, the Sine Start (72), Trapezoid Start (130), Curve Start (86), Curve Start Advanced (88) and Gear Absolute (25) commands normally require that the axis be at the correct starting point.
 However, if a transition has been enabled, then these commands can be issued even though the axis is not at the correct starting point.
-When the motion command is issued, the axis will move toward the requested profile (curve, sine wave, gearing relationship, etc.) as defined by the transition command.
+When the motion command is issued, the axis will move toward the requested profile (curve, sine wave, trapezoid waveform, gearing relationship, etc.) as defined by the transition command.

 When the RMC powers up, transitions are disabled on all axes.
 To enable position axis transitions, issue the Transition Rate (56) command.
 Once this command has been issued, it does not need to be issued again, unless you wish to specify a different transition, or if you need to re-enable transitions after disabling transitions.
 To disable position transitions, issue the Transition Disable (55) command.